diplodoc-platform/mdx-extension/README.md

 - `components`: Object of React components to use
 - `mdxArtifacts`: MDX artifacts from transform
 - `pureComponents?`: Optional object of components that shouldn't hydrate (MDXComponents)
+- `contextList?`: Array of React contexts to provide to MDX components

 ### `useMdxSsr(options: UseMdxSsrProps): React.Fragment`